 Ultimately though, whilst the broad public fail to notice or react (or simply switch off), all this political finger-pointing and argy-bargy about fake news remains a zero-sum game, the losers of which are those folks who still retain some sense of optimism about the future based on the best of what America has (or once had) to offer them.
 Although we can safely assume Bannon’s motives aren’t entirely altruistic, one hopes – perhaps forlornly – his tirade will get a few more ordinary people on both sides of the political divide contemplating the complete and total ‘snow-job’ that has been perpetrated on all of them.

 Not that the MSM mavens are likely to take Bannon’s animus lying down.
 Again, the knives are out, and there will be blood, with the backlash against the backlash having well and truly begun.
-To paraphrase Democratic senator Chuck Schumer, like their simpatico brethren in the CIA, the media also have a half a dozen different ways from the Sabbath to ‘take you down’.
+To paraphrase the execrable, righteous Democratic senator Chuck Schumer, like their simpatico brethren in the CIA, the media also have a half a dozen different ways from the Sabbath to ‘take you down’.
 If Trump has any doubts about that, all he has to do is pull out the Official Oval Office Ouija board, summon former president Richard Nixon’s ghost from the bowels of the West Wing and ask the spectral Trickster ‘in person’ for his take on the present state of affairs.
 Given the latter’s personality, we can surmise he’d have plenty to say about the present impasse that might give even Trump pause.
+Though doubtless he’d first ask for the White House recording equipment to be turned off.

 To illustrate the abject state of denial the MSM occupies insofar as to how low their reputation has sunk, the recent report by Wired magazine on the New York Times‘ “strategy for the future” is a perfect example.
 In this thinly disguised exercise in cross-media hagiography, there was little mention of the NYT’s strategy past.
 Like their hand-wringing, righteous confreres at the WashPost and other assorted ‘well passed their UBD’ MSM marques, the has-beens of ‘hasbara’ at the NYT seem unable or unwilling to acknowledge the deterioration of their precious brand reputation and the real reasons for it.
 After referring to a NYT television advertisement – presumably part of the above strategy to rehabilitate itself – Chris Hedges (a former NYT alumnus it should be noted) sums up their situation this way: